-With some funds provided by the Church, the Friends have been busy building and stocking a pig farm.
-A successful breeding programme started earlier in the year and this resulted in several piglets being sold, some passed on to other families and some retained for breeding.
-Funds from the sale of pigs has, this year, resulted in the secondary school fees being paid for eight vulnerable children and food being bought for widows and orphans.
-Once a second pig farm is fully operational (it is scheduled to open at the end of this year) it is projected that within three years eighty pupils will benefit from secondary school education and seven hundred families will have pigs.
-The general health of the community has improved, one benefit of which has been increased school attendance.
+With some funds provided by the Church, the Friends have been busy building and stocking two pig farms.
+The plan is to develop a successful breeding programme and use the profits from that to provide financial assistance to vulnerable groups within the local community such as paying secondary school fees for girls.
+Other benefits expected to flow from the programme are improved health within the community and increased school attendance.
 As a by-product, the manure is being spread on the fields for the maize crop resulting in a reduction of fertiliser usage.
 The pig farms are just one step towards poverty reduction in a country that ranks, on the Human Development Index, 173 out of 182 in the world.

 The current minister, Rev Allan Mwale, took up his post in December 2018.
 Rev Alan was born in 1968 and is a Diploma holder with the University of Malawi.
 He studied for a Bachelor of Divinity degree with Zomba Theological College and is currently working towards his Masters Degree.
 Rev Alan is married to Kissa Ndovi and they have a family of two daughters, Joy who is at university and Patience who is at Bandawe Girls Secondary School.